sindresorhus/npm-keyword/readme.md

 ## Related

 - [package-json](https://github.com/sindresorhus/package-json) - Get the package.json of a package from the npm registry
-- [npm-user](https://github.com/sindresorhus/npm-user) - Get user info of a npm user
+- [npm-user](https://github.com/sindresorhus/npm-user) - Get user info of an npm user
-- [npm-email](https://github.com/sindresorhus/npm-email) - Get the email of a npm user
+- [npm-email](https://github.com/sindresorhus/npm-email) - Get the email of an npm user

 ## License